Mari Hernandez, Self-Portrait Artist, Video courtesy of Billy Calzada and the San Antonio Express-News

 Continuously pushing the boundaries of my art practice, my process is heavily based in research and advancing my technique and skill base.
 My work is made possible through an intentional exploration of the creative process and the complex negotiation of a reliance on memory, history and unlearning.

 Mari Hernandez is a multidisciplinary artist.
 A career in non-profit arts organizations led her to explore socially engaged and identity-based art, as well as its contributions to human and community development.
 Simultaneously, Hernandez became concerned with the lack of representation of women of color in her arts community in San Antonio, Texas.
 These experiences deeply influenced her artistic development.

-Selected group exhibitions in San Antonio include Guadalupe Cultural Arts Center, Artpace San Antonio, the Institute of Texan Cultures, Centro de Artes, and the Appalachian Center for Craft in Tennessee.
+Selected group exhibitions in San Antonio include The McNay Art Museum, Artpace San Antonio, the Institute of Texan Cultures, Centro de Artes and Crystal Bridges Museum of American Art in Arkansas, Catherine G. Murphy Gallery in Minnesota plus the Appalachian Center for Craft in Tennessee.
+Solo exhibitions include the Southwest School of Art, Staniar Gallery at Washington and Lee University in Virginia, and The Galveston Art Center.
 Hernandez is a graduate of the National Association of Latino Arts and Cultures Leadership Institute and Arts Advocacy Institute, and she participated in the inaugural Public Art San Antonio Mentorship Course.
 In 2017, she was awarded the Joan Mitchell Foundation Emerging Artist Grant, and the National Association of Latino Arts and Cultures Fund for the Arts Grant.
 Hernandez holds a Bachelor’s Degree in English Literature from the University of Texas at San Antonio.
 She lives and works in San Antonio, Texas.